 - scissors to cut the plastic

-Color one side of the shape with permanent marker.
-The color becomes more intense once shrunk.
+Color one side of the shape with a permanent marker.
+The color becomes more intense once it shrinks.
 If you are wanting to attach your shape to something don’t forget to punch a hole before placing in the oven.

 Place the plastic on a thin cookie sheet (not the insulated type) covered with parchment paper or aluminum foil.
 Bake plastic at 350 degrees for 2- 3 minutes.
 Each oven is different so watch closely.
 You will see the plastic curl up and then it will flatten back out.
 It does give off some fumes so we left a window open for ventilation!

 We added a jump ring to some of our shapes and strung on cording along with beads to make necklaces.

 Some of the small shapes we placed on id wire rings along with some beads to make beverage markers.